udacity/create-your-own-adventure/english/destiny/destiny.md

  The world is a dangerous place and to so strike out into it might be dangerous.
  [You decide obscurity is for you](../cowardice/cowardice.md).

+Let your [dreams](../dream/livethedream/livethedream.md) fly, for the broken in you.
+Seek in the destiny of your own monochrome.